MicrosoftDocs/power-platform/power-platform/admin/database-security.md

     ![](./media/database-security/security-viewuser.png)

-4. In case user doesn’t exist, you can add the user from PowerApps Admin center Add the user by mentioning the email address of the user, in your organization, and selecting **Add user**.
+4. In case user doesn’t exist, you can add the user from Power Apps Admin center Add the user by mentioning the email address of the user, in your organization, and selecting **Add user**.

     ![](./media/database-security/security-adduser.png)